espocrm/documentation/docs/user-guide/complex-expressions.md

 #### ROUND

 Round a number to a specified number of decimal places.
-E.g. `ROUND:(value,2)`.
+E.g. `ROUND:(value, 2)`.

 ### Logical